quantumFeline/rc-hw-1/README.md

 ![stitching pair 3](./stitched3.png "Third pair")

-The result is comparable to the result of the manual algorithm from the previous part.
+The result is comparable to the result of the manual algorithm from the previous part, both in the more and less successful parts.
+This may indicate, again, need for better blending, but also limitations of the images quality itself.